Luoyang sexual slavery case: Murder of Zhang Xuanxuan and Cai

-Filmed pornography
+Pornography

 Between March and April 2011, Li forced the women to perform in pornographic shows online.
-Li purchased a computer and video head, opening a broadband connection to his dungeon.
-Li forced Duan, Jiang, Ma, Zhang Moumou and others to strip for 'customers' in his dungeon.
+Li purchased a computer and webcam, opening a broadband connection into his dungeon.
+Li forced Duan, Jiang, Ma, Zhang Moumou to strip for 'customers' in his dungeon.
 He filmed these performances and sold them to viewers on Tencent QQ for prices of "50 yuan for 30 minutes" and "100 yuan for 50 minutes".
-By the time of the incident, Li produced more than 50 obscene videos and collected thousands of yuan from viewing from Alipay and other forms of online banking.
+At the time of his arrest, Li had produced more than 50 explicit videos and collected thousands of yuan from viewers through Alipay and other forms of online payment.